Jaime Ordiales

 José Jaime Ordiales Domínguez (born 23 December 1963) is a Mexican former professional footballer who played as a midfielder.

 He was a member of the Mexico national team at the 1998 FIFA World Cup, and played two games at the tournament at age 35.

 He was named as manager of Tecos UAG in January 2008.
 He was fired on 9 March 2008 and replaced by José Luis Trejo.
 In July 2008, Ordiales became the Sports Director of Club América from Mexico.
-He served as the coach of 2nd division team Club de Fútbol Correcaminos de la Universidad Autónoma de Tamaulipas.
-In 2020, he was named the president of CD Cruz Azul.
+He served as the coach of second division team Correcaminos UAT.
+In 2020, he was named the president of Cruz Azul.